 Our team is interested in understanding the micro-circuits and synaptic plasticity underlying the formation of new memories.
 The hippocampus is a brain region that has long been considered to be central in memory storage and retrieval.
 Our research is focused on area CA2, a region that receives direct synaptic input from intra- and extra- hippocampal structures such as the cortex and hypothalamus, and has been shown to be central in social memory and encoding spatial information during immobility.
 Long overlooked, this small hippocampal region is emerging as a distinct region of the hippocampus with unique properties and cellular composition.
 Furthermore, neurons in area CA2 are uniquely vulnerable during psychiatric disease onset such as schizophrenia and dementia.
-We use a combination of techniques including electrophysiology, optogenetics, imaging and behavior to investigate how environmental factors and experience alter the physiology and plasticity of cells in area CA2, and then determine the consequences of these changes on overall hippocampal function under both normal conditions and during disease.|

-3 / RA Piskorowski, Nasrallah K., Diamantopoulou A., Mukai J, Hassan S.I., Siegelbaum SA, Gogos JA, Chevaleyre V. “Age-dependent specific changes in area CA2 of the hippocampus and social memory deficit in a mouse model of the 22q11.2 deletion syndrome.”
+5 / Piskorowski RA, Nasrallah K, Diamantopoulou A, Mukai J, Hassan SI, Siegelbaum SA, Gogos JA and Chevaleyre V. (2016).
+“Age-dependent specific changes in area CA2 of the hippocampus and social memory deficit in a mouse model of the 22q11.2 deletion syndrome.”
 Neuron.
 2016.
 Jan 6;89(1)163-176.

 Why study hippocampal area CA2?
 This relatively small yet under-studied region in the hippocampus receives powerful excitatory sensory information from the cortex and dentate gyrus.
 Unlike areas CA1 and CA3, CA2 receives input from hypothalamic regions that are very active during emotional and social context, resulting in the release of neuromodulators such as vasopressin and oxytocin that are known to effect learning and social interaction.
 Furthermore, the pyramidal neurons and interneurons of area CA2 have unique circuitry, physiology and molecular make-up that sets this region apart from other hippocampal areas.
 The receptors for numerous neuromodulators including enkephalin, vasopressin, estrogen, somatostatin, corticoids, substance P and oxytocin are either highly enriched or uniquely expressed in this hippocampal region.
 CA2 pyramidal neurons strongly project to areas CA3, CA1, and to external hippocampal structures including the hypothalamus and septum.
 Thus, the neurons in area CA2 are poised to modulate memory formation and act on long-range brain network connections during emotionally laden tasks.
 Supporting this hypothesis are the recent findings that area CA2 is critical for social memory (Hitti et al, Nature 2014) and the re-expression of vasopressin 1b receptors only in CA2 pyramidal neurons in a vasopressin 1b receptor KO mouse can rescue aggressive behavior (Pagani, Mol Psychiatry 2014).